-If you would like to know how to build the task from scratch, you may continue reading the following tutorial or check the video below.
+If you want to know how to build the task from scratch, you may continue reading the following tutorial or watching the video below.

-You can use the following sample link to follow though:
+You can use the following sample link to follow through:

 Here are the main steps in this tutorial[Download the demo task click here]